 She moved her hand and turned away slightly.
 ‘Before we left the feast, Gaston proposed a second feast at Foix in two weeks’ time.
 This will allow for further negotiations with the Prince.
 After some discussion, the Prince agreed so now I will rejoin Gaston’s party and be separated from you.
 I will once again be under Gaston’s control.’

-He moved close to Ximene and gently turned her to face him.
+He moved closer to Ximene and gently turned her to face him.
 He looked directly into her eyes.
 He had only heard the words separated from you.
 He searched his memory for the words he had prepared during the feast.
 There were no observers to worry about, but he desperately wanted his presentation to be flawless.
-To his surprise some of the thoughts suggested by Lady Eleanor came to the fore.
+To his surprise, some of the thoughts suggested by Lady Eleanor came to the fore.

 ‘For a thousand years, or so it seems,